PawDevUK/Portfolio-react/README.md

   * Added text reducer to card text
   * removed bootstrap
   * Added styled Button with "light" theme
+* removed width passed as props and used for rwd, added css media and styled rwd based on media queries

 ### To Do